arktypeio/arktype/pkgs/model/README.md

     }
 }

-// Will throw: "At path interests, undefined is not assignable to any of string[]|null." user.validate(fetchUser())
+// Throws: "At path interests, undefined is not assignable to any of string[]|null." user.validate(fetchUser())
 ```